Big Ben: Dials

 Augustus Pugin drew inspiration from the clockmaker Benjamin Lewis Vulliamy when he designed the dials.
 Each is made of cast iron sections bolted together.
-The whole frame is 22.5 ft in diameter making them the third largest in the UK.
+The whole frame is 22.5 ft in diameter making them the third-largest in the UK.
 They each contain 324 pieces of opalescent glass.
 Originally, the dials were backlit using gas lamps, at first only when Parliament was sitting, but they have routinely been illuminated from dusk until dawn since 1876.
 Electric bulbs were installed at the beginning of the 20th century.
 The ornate surrounds of the dials are gilded.
 At the base of each dial is the Latin inscription DOMINE SALVAM FAC REGINAM NOSTRAM VICTORIAM PRIMAM, which means "O Lord, keep safe our Queen Victoria the First".
-Unlike many Roman numeral clock dials, which show the "4" position as IIII, the Great Clock faces depict "4" as IV.
-The clock's gun metal hour hands and copper minute hands are 8.75 ft and 14 ft long respectively.
+Unlike Roman numeral clock dials that show the "4" position as IIII, the Great Clock faces depict "4" as IV.
+Its gun metal hour hands and copper minute hands are 8.75 ft and 14 ft long respectively.

-When completed, the frame and hands were Prussian blue, but were painted black in the 1930s to disguise the effects of air pollution.
+When completed, the dials and clock hands were Prussian blue, but were painted black in the 1930s to disguise the effects of air pollution.
 The original colour scheme was reinstated during the 2017–2021 conservation work.
-It was found that no fewer than six different colour schemes had been used over the past 160 years.
-The Victorian glass was also removed and replaced with faithful reproductions made in Germany by glassmakers Glasfabrik Lamberts.
+Analysis of the paint layers found that no fewer than six different colour schemes had been used over the past 160 years.
+The Victorian glass was also removed and replaced with faithful reproductions made in Germany by the glassmakers Glasfabrik Lamberts.